-Column 1 Use Column 2 Definition Column 3 Examples include Column 4 Does not include the following examples use in paragraph (a).
+Column 1 Use Column 2 Definition Column 3 Examples include Column 4 Does not include the following examples develop skills; or (b) student accommodation, before or after school care, or vacation care, if the use is ancillary to the use in paragraph (a). preparatory school, primary school, secondary school, special education facility, technical institute, university.
 Emergency services The use of premises by a government entity or community organisation to provide: (a) essential emergency services; or (b) disaster management services; or (c) management support facilities for the services.
 Ambulance station, auxiliary fire and rescue station, coast guard search and rescue, emergency management support facility, evacuation centre, police station, rural fire brigade, state emergency service facility, urban fire and rescue station.
 Community use, hospital, residential care facility.
 Environment facility The use of premises for a facility for the appreciation, conservation, or interpretation of an area of cultural, environmental or heritage value; but it does not include the use of premises to provide accommodation for tourists and travellers.
 Nature-based attractions, walking tracks, seating, shelters, boardwalks, observation decks, bird hides.
 Extractive industry The use of premises for: (a) extracting or processing extractive resources; and (b) any related activities, including, for example, transporting the resources to market.
 Quarry.
 Food and drink outlet The use of premises for: (a) preparing and selling food and drink for consumption on or off the premises; or (b) providing liquor for consumption on the premises, if the use is ancillary to the use in paragraph (a).
 Bistro, café, coffee shop, drive-through facility, kiosk, milk bar, restaurant, snack bar, takeaway, tea room.
 Bar, club, hotel, shop, theatre, nightclub entertainment facility.
-Function facility The use of premises for: (a) receptions or functions; or (b) preparing and providing food and liquor for consumption on the premises as part of a reception or function.
-Conference centre, reception centre.
+Function facility The use of premises for: (a) receptions or functions; or (b) preparing and providing food and liquor for consumption on the Conference centre, reception centre.
 Community use, hotel.
-Funeral parlour The use of premises for: (a) arranging and conducting Cemetery, crematorium, place of